shawnbrown/datatest/docs/tutorial/querying-data.rst

 Selecting Data
 ==============

-Calling our selector like a function returns a :class:`Query` for the specified field or fields.
+Calling our select object like a function returns a :class:`Query` for the specified field or fields.

 Select elements from column **A**::